 Mile 85: Granville Gulf Falls.
-Parking is just before the falls, halfway down the descent
+Parking is just before the falls, halfway down the descent.
+Watch through Granville for culvert repairs that have left sharp pavement edges.

 Mile 97 (Break): Rochester Green - most riders will want a break.
-Watch for rough pavement ahead.

 Mile 104: Turn right at the flashing light.
-Roadside spring 1⁄4 mile straight ahead at light, on left.
+If you need water, there is a roadside spring 1⁄4 mile straight ahead, on left.